Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-bsTq_WiSeCY.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: Any scope of the game being on consoles?
 https://www.youtube.com/watch?v=bsTq_WiSeCY
-This question was possibly duplicated with a more recent answer: [June 28th, 2022 Livestream Q&A: Any thoughts on Console version?](./yt-zdvY08WXtCc.md) [https://www.youtube.com/watch?v=zdvY08WXtCc](https://www.youtube.com/watch?v=zdvY08WXtCc)
+This question was possibly duplicated with a more recent answer: [August 23rd, 2022 Livestream Q&A: Any Updates on Console?](./yt-N_P83ITCFFM.md) [https://www.youtube.com/watch?v=N_P83ITCFFM](https://www.youtube.com/watch?v=N_P83ITCFFM)

 ### Topics